DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react.md

 </task_overview>

 <restrictions>
-**Do not use this SDK for:**
+**Do not use this setup for:**
-- Next.js applications (use `@devcycle/nextjs-sdk` instead)
+- Next.js applications (use Next.js SDK instead)
-- React Native mobile apps (use `@devcycle/react-native-client-sdk`)
+- React Native mobile apps (use React Native SDK instead)
-- Server-side React rendering without browser context
-- Node.js backend services (use `@devcycle/nodejs-server-sdk`)
+- Server-side applications (use Node.js SDK instead)

-If you detect that the user is trying to install the React SDK in an incompatible application, stop immediately and advise which SDK they should use instead.
+If you detect an incompatible application, stop immediately and advise on the correct approach.
 </restrictions>

 <prerequisites>
 ## Required Information

-Before proceeding, verify you have:
+Before proceeding, verify using the DevCycle MCP that you have:

 - [ ] A DevCycle account and project set up
 - [ ] A Development environment **Client SDK Key** (starts with `dvc_client_`)